-If you can think of Evening Primrose as a ground cover and keep it out of your flower bed, you may not think of it as a thug.
+If you can think of Evening Primrose as a ground cover and keep it out of your flower bed, you may not think of it as an aggressive spreader.
 Be sure to give it plenty of ground to cover, because it lasts for years.
 You will often see it happily taking over the side of the road.
-This is a carefree plant - as far as growing it.
+This is a carefree plant—as far as growing it.
 It can cause a lot of consternation if you decide you want to remove it.
 But most will bloom for weeks, throughout the summer.
 It is a native wildflower with several medicinal uses.
-USDA Zones 3 - 11.Continue to 5 of 10 below.
+USDA Zones 3-11.Continue to 5 of 10 below.

 05 of 10

 Purple Loosestrife (Lythrum salicaria) is on the invasive lists of several states, but Lysimachia plants, although not necessarily invasive, sure can travel.
 To be fair, not all species are troublemakers.
 Several are too tender to make it through colder winters.
-But 2 species to warn against are Gooseneck Loosestrife (Lysimachia clethroides) and Purple Leaved Loosestrife (Lysimachia ciliata 'Purpurea').
+But two species to warn against are Gooseneck Loosestrife (Lysimachia clethroides) and Purple Leaved Loosestrife (Lysimachia ciliata 'Purpurea').

 06 of 10